sudonap/sudonap.github.io/_posts/2023-09-19-HTB-Shocker.md

 * ## HTTP response `Content-Type`

-    when accessing discovered scripts change the type to `text/plain` so the browser can display the content of the script. in the case where the browser cannot understand the extension, the content will not be displayed when visiting the site #http\_content-type
+    When accessing discovered scripts change the type to `text/plain` so the browser can display the content of the script.
+In the case where the browser cannot understand the extension, the content will not be displayed when visiting the site #http\_content-type

 * ## HTTP/web-related `nmap` NSE script debugging